Kappie/kappie_old/_posts/2014-03-31-jekyll-sass-coffeescript.md

 ---
 layout: post
-title: Jekyll, Sass and Coffee.
+title: Jekyll, Sass and Coffee (without plugins)
 ---

 I improved my workflow by experimenting with Jekyll setups.
 Type this in and I'll tell you what's up: